-Add a Modern touch to your outdoor or indoor living space with this inviting and versatile chair.
+Add a modern touch to your outdoor or indoor living space with this inviting and versatile chair.
 Many questions came in about the bulkiness of the wood, and why.
-Although though it adds a ton of weight this is the look I wanted.
+Although it adds a ton of weight, this is the look I wanted.
 2 by 4 lumber just couldn’t deliver this style.
-In most situation, you will want to use pressure treated wood.
+In most situations, you will want to use pressure treated wood.
 I knew I wouldn’t have the flexibility with the color choice if I went that route.
 With that in mind, I opted for Douglas Fir, I don’t plan to have direct contact with the natural element.
 Otherwise, I would highly recommend pressure treated wood.
-Although I used a traditional cherry stain, you can use whatever color will enhance your exterior aesthetic.
+Although I used a traditional cherry stain, you can use whatever color that will enhance your exterior aesthetic.

 - Dust Mask http://rzmask.com?afmc=8i

 - Flush Cut Saw http://amzn.to/2tQ6V70

 - Multitool Oscillation tool http://amzn.to/2HCPLMf

 - Square http://amzn.to/2FKd2vc